Antonia Fortress: Other theories

-Both Josephus and archaeology concur that the Roman military camp after the 70 CE destruction was centered on the three towers next to Herod's royal palace on the Western Hill, and not on the Temple Mount, whose protective walls had been thrown down by the Romans, with the resulting debris visible until today along the Western Wall near Robinson's Arch.
+Both Josephus and archaeology concur that the Roman military camp after the 70 AD destruction was centered on the three towers next to Herod's royal palace on the Western Hill, and not on the Temple Mount, whose protective walls had been thrown down by the Romans, with the resulting debris visible until today along the Western Wall near Robinson's Arch.
 Roman military camps had rounded corners and four gates, one in each wall – the Herodian compound had angular corners and nine gates.
 Permanent camps were much larger, 50 acres on average; the Haram esplanade only contains 36 acres.
 There is no Roman camp explanation for the Hebrew inscription marking the Trumpeting Place.
 The Temple compound was surrounded by porticos (roofed colonnades following the inner walls of the compound), while military camps never were.
 Augustus trusted Herod and would not have built a controlling fortress towering over his capital and Temple, but no emperor would have gone so far as to entrust a legion to a client king.

 Remains of a 4-metre thick wall and Herodian-style ashlars are still observable inside the Mamluk buildings in the north-west corner of the Haram and the adjacent area along its northern wall.
 Together they suggest the dimensions of the Antonia: 112 by 40 metres on the outside, signifying a 3300 square metre floor area, absolutely enough for a small garrison, but certainly not for the entire legion suggested by Martin.